Haverford Fords: Soccer

 Haverford's soccer team, the nation's oldest, won the first match of the newly-formed Intercollegiate Soccer Football League in 1905, beating Harvard College.
 It is of interest that Harvard's team was founded by a Haverford alumnus during his graduate education there.
 Haverford soccer squads were named national intercollegiate champions three times by the Intercollegiate Soccer Football Association in 1911, 1915 and 1917.

 This was well prior to the NCAA's inaugural post-season national championship tournament, which began in 1959.
 The men's soccer team won its first NCAA playoff game in 1980, defeating Elizabethtown College 4-3.
 In 2013, both the men's and women's soccer teams were crowned Centennial Conference Champions.
 While the men's team defeated Wesleyan College in the first round of the 2013 NCAA tournament, the women's team lost to MIT in the first round.
 The 2015 season was the most successful in the history of Haverford men's soccer, as the team won the Centennial Conference championship and advanced to the NCAA playoff's Elite Eight.

 Tennis

-Haverford has a long tradition of producing great tennis players.
+Haverford has a long tradition of producing notable tennis players.
 Recently, the team has been known for recruiting the most athletes from the state of Hawaii out of all NCAA varsity athletic teams.
 Ann Koger was the longtime coach of the women's team from 1981 to 2016.